airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_hubspot_owner_id` | The ID of the owner associated with the task.
 This field determines the user listed as the task creator on the record timeline.
 PLEASE NOTE: This field will only be populated for connectors utilizing the HubSpot v3 API version.
 For the pre HubSpot v3 versions, this value may be found within the parent `engagement` table.  | `engagements_tasks.properties_hubspot_owner_id` | 🟢 0.70 | Mapping likely correct for owner linkage based on API versioning details. |
 | `property_hubspot_team_id` | The ID of the team associated with the task.
 This field determines the team listed as the task creator on the record timeline.
 PLEASE NOTE: This field will only be populated for connectors utilizing the HubSpot v3 API version.  | `engagements_tasks.properties_hubspot_team_id` | 🟢 0.70 | Mapping likely correct for team linkage given API versioning restrictions. |

-### Mapping from Airbyte `tickets` to Fivetran `ticket`
+### Mapping: Airbyte `tickets` to Fivetran `ticket`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: 🟢 0.93

-#### Evaluation

-The table mapping was evaluated with a high level of confidence due to significant field coverage and strong matching logic between the two systems, despite minor imperfect mappings.
+- Summary Self-Evaluation: _The table mapping was evaluated with a high level of confidence due to significant field coverage and strong matching logic between the two systems, despite minor imperfect mappings._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |